MileHacker Logo

 • Luxury: Iwaso Ryokan (iconic, luxurious ryokan, exquisite Kaiseki)

-• Kinsuikan (modern amenities, bay views)
+• Kinsuikan (modern amenities, views of the bay)

 Hiroshima City Mainland